Indian Corn Craft

 Three Indian Corn Fall Crafts on marble background

 Doing a fun fall craft for kids doesn’t have to be crazy difficult!
-This Indian corn craft will be so much fun and family friendly.
+This Indian corn craft will be so much fun and is family friendly.
+The cute little corns can even be used as table decoration or name tags at the Thanksgiving dinner table!
+What other corn crafts do you love to do in the fall?

 More Fall Activities You’ll Love